d-morrison/IntroStatActivities/_book/03-A04-EDA-categorical.md

 \endgroup
 \end{center}

+In the following questions, use the table to calculate the described proportions.
+Notation is important for each calculation.
+Since this is sample data it is appropriate to use statistic notation for the proportion, $\hat{p}$.
+When calculating a proportion dependent on a single level of a variable subscripts are needed when reporting the notation.

 12. Calculate the proportion of children with high myopia.
 Use appropriate notation.
 \vspace{0.3in}

 13. Calculate the proportion of children with high myopia among those that slept with full light.
 Use appropriate notation.
 \vspace{0.3in}

 14. Calculate the proportion of children with high myopia among those that slept with no light.
 Use appropriate notation.
 \vspace{0.3in}

 15. Calculate the difference in proportion of children with high myopia for those that slept with full light minus those who slept with no light.
 Give the appropriate notation.
 Use full light minus no light as the order of subtraction.
 \vspace{0.3in}

 ### Take-home messages